 This article, however, is not sponsored by any company mentioned, it is just the equipment I use, have used, or I think should be used.

-1. Your First DSLR
+1. Your First Camera

 When I started out doing photography, all I could afford was the lowest and the cheapest DSLR that Canon had to offer.
 It was the 1000D at that time.
 Didn’t like how the Nikon equivalent (I think it was the D60) felt in the hand, and the menu and controls were messy.

 I’m mentioning this because ergonomics and access are important, so when you are picking your first DSLR, be aware of that.
+Here are some thoughts on the best camera for beginners.

 Nowadays, the Canon 1200D or the Nikon D3200 are the first in the lineup of DSLRs.
 They are cropped sensor DSLRs which means the lenses for them will be cheaper, at the cost of having the focal length multiplied by 1.6 for Canon and 1.5 for Nikon.